 Career Profile

-Digital preservation domain expert and full-stack software developer.
-I am a researcher, analyst, and programmer.
-I am currently a senior developer for Iona Systems Ltd. focused on the Web3 Orcfax (Cardano) Oracle, and Arkly (Arweave) projects.
-I am a freelance digital preservation developer and advisor.
-I worked previously on the Archivematica and PRONOM, and as a digital preservation specialist at Archives New Zealand, and The National Archives, UK.
-I have 14 years of experience working across the sector and have a keen interest in information and records management.
+Digital preservation solutions specialist, software architect, and developer.
+I am currently a freelance consultant with various short- to medium- contracts.
+I worked previously on Archivematica, and PRONOM, and as a domain expert a Archives New Zealand, and The National Archives, UK.
+I have 16 years experience working across the sector and have a keen interest in digital preservation, digital archives, and information and records management.

 Experience